Workload LA/PPS No. 04.01.40

 02.01 The College of Liberal Arts houses diverse academic departments and acknowledges that each unit has a range of faculty workload assignments.

-02.03 Department chairs are responsible for ensuring fair and equitable workloads.
-In meeting this responsibility, workloads should prioritize the goals and needs of the university, the college, the department, and the faculty member.
-Chairs should review §04-08 AA/PPS No. 04.01.40 (Faculty Workload) when making workload adjustments (e.g., assigning workload credit in teaching, research/scholarly/creative activities, and service and administrative duties; allocating compensation for teaching overloads in the form of per-course pay or reimbursable workload credits; assigning workload credit for university-approved leaves).
+02.03 Chairs are responsible for ensuring fair and equitable workloads.
+In meeting this responsibility, workloads should prioritize the goals and needs of the departmentand its faculty, the college, and the university.
+Chairs should review §04-08AA/PPS No. 04.01.40 (Faculty Workload) when making workload adjustments (e.g., assigning workload credit in teaching, scholarly and creative activities, and service; allocating compensation for teaching overloads in the form of per-course pay or reimbursable workload credits; assigning workload credit for university-approved leaves).

 02.04 The dean asks all department chairs to be mindful of budgetary and resource stewardship.
 Dividing the workload credit over a 40-hour workweek equates to 3.33 hours per workload unit assigned.
 When 12 workload units are assigned, it is assumed the productivity consumes a 40-hour workweek.

-03. PROCEDURES
+03. DEFINITIONS

-03.01 Full-Time Faculty Workload: The workload for full-time faculty equates to a minimum of 12 workload units per fall and spring semester (§02 AA/PPS No. 04.01.40 Faculty Workload).
+03.01 Full-Time Faculty Workload.
+The workload for full-time faculty equates to a minimum of 12 workload units per fall and spring semester (§02 AA/PPS No. 04.01.40 Faculty Workload).

-03.04 For other fulltime, nontenure line faculty (e.g., Clinical Faculty, Faculty of Practice, Research Faculty), workload expectations are laid out in university policies (AA/PPS No. 04.01.20 Faculty Qualifications, Responsibilities, and Titles, AA/PPS No. 04.01.22 Clinical Faculty Appointments, AA/PPS No. 04.01.23 Faculty of Practice Appointments, AA/PPS No. 04.01.21 Research Faculty Appointments, AA/PPS No. 04.01.40 Faculty Workload) and department policies.
+03.05 Workload for Clinical Faculty, Faculty of Practice, Research Faculty.
+Workload expectations for these fulltime, nontenure line faculty are laid out in department policies and university policies (AA/PPS No. 04.01.20 Faculty Qualifications, Responsibilities, and Titles, AA/PPS No. 04.01.22 Clinical Faculty Appointments,AA/PPS No. 04.01.23 Faculty of Practice Appointments, AA/PPS No. 04.01.21 Research Faculty Appointments, AA/PPS No. 04.01.40 Faculty Workload).

-03.05 Graduate or Doctoral Instructional Assistants and Graduate or Doctoral Teaching Assistants: GIAs, DIAs, GTAs and DTAs are treated as faculty for workload purposes and are reported to the THECB on the Faculty Report (CBM 008).
-The roles and responsibilities of instructional and teaching assistants can be found in UPPS No. 07.07.06, Graduate Student Employment.
+03.06 Graduate or Doctoral Instructional Assistants and Graduate or Doctoral Teaching Assistants.
+GIAs, DIAs, GTAs and DTAs are treated as faculty for workload purposes and are reported to the THECB on the Faculty Report (CBM 008).
+The roles and responsibilities of instructional and teaching assistants can be found inUPPS No. 07.07.06, Graduate Student Employment.

-03.06 Each semester the department chair submits the faculty workload, which is reviewed by the Dean.
+03.07 Each semester the department chair submits the faculty workload, which is reviewed by the Dean.
 Individual faculty workload reports are available in the Faculty Qualifications system.

-04. LIST OF REVIEWERS OF PPS
+05. LIST OF REVIEWERS OF PPS

-04.01 This PPS has the following reviewers and cycle.
+05.01 This PPS has the following reviewers and cycle.

 Position